JaegerMa/transparent-http-compress.js/README.md

 });
 ```

-If you want to add new compression libraries or replace or disable existing ones, either set or extend the variable `httpCompress.libraries` to set the default for all future responses, or pass an object to `httpCompress.libraries` which then will then be merged into the default libraries in `httpCompress.libraries` for that response:
+If you want to add new compression libraries or replace or disable existing ones, either set or extend the variable `httpCompress.libraries` to set the default for all future responses, or pass an object to `httpCompress.compress` which then will then be merged into the default libraries in `httpCompress.libraries` for that response:
 ```js
 const http = require('http');
 const httpCompress = require('transparent-http-compress');